Alerts¶

 Detailed example¶

-PrometheusRules have two features, either the rules alerts based on expression, or the rules records
+PrometheusRules have two features, either the rules alert based on an expression, or the rules record

 The former is the way to create alerting rules and the latter is a way to precompute complex queries that will be stored as separate metrics: